 What is Ptosis (Droopy Eyelid)?

-Droopy lower eyelids can either sag outwards (ectropion) or inwards (entropion).
-Usually, the lower eyelids are affected.
+A drooping lower eyelid can either sag outwards (ectropion) or inwards (entropion).
 In either case, patients are extremely uncomfortable, with burning and dryness of the eyes, as well as a foreign body sensation.
 It is possible for problems with the eye to arise as a result of the malpositions of the eyelid.
-The tear ducts may also be blocked by longstanding drooping and can be corrected at the time of the eyelid surgery, if necessary).
+Tear ducts can be blocked by a longstanding drooping eyelid (and this can be corrected at the time of the eyelid surgery, if necessary).